Welcome to the seafood industry Community Engagement Monitoring & Evaluation (M&E) Framework and Toolkit page.

 However, many seafood associations and organisations have been participating in community engagement activities such as festivals, cooking shows, and social media without a clear understanding of their goals and whether their activities are having a positive impact.
 This is where evaluating your community engagement work can help.
 Monitoring and evaluating your community engagement work can help you to plan your engagement strategy in a targeted way that makes the best use of available resources and more effectively achieves specific outcomes.

 On this page, you will find diverse resources to help you successfully monitor and evaluate your community engagement.
 These resources are primarily designed to be used internally by seafood industry associations and seafood sector organisations who want to evaluate their community engagement.
 This page draws from the Monitoring and Evaluation Framework for Community engagement.

 Ultimately, industry community engagement seeks to achieve the following high-level goal:

-- Gain and/or maintain social licence to operate where most of the community trust, accept, and support seafood industry’s activities.
+- Gain and/or maintain a social licence to operate where most of the community trust, accept and support the seafood industry’s activities.
 This includes:

 - Gaining political support and acceptance of the Australian seafood industry

 - Becoming a resilient seafood industry with improved profits and viability